iannnooooo/Bitwise-Reducer/README.md

 # Bitwise-Reducer
 Takes an integer and uses bitwise operations to reduce it to 1, counting the number of steps required.

+Python function that efficiently reduces an integer 'n' to 1 using a combination of bitwise operations and conditional statements.
+It starts by converting the input to an integer and then repeatedly applies specific bitwise transformations to the number, effectively dividing it by 2 in various ways, while keeping track of the number of steps taken in the 'counter' variable.
+These transformations depend on the binary representation of 'n' and the values of its least significant bits.
+The function continues this process until 'n' is reduced to a value less than or equal to 3.
+It then performs additional checks for specific cases when 'n' is 2 or 3.
+The result returned by the function is the minimum number of steps required to reach the value 1, making it an intriguing algorithm for integer reduction.